Skip to content

 You downloaded a cBioPortal study.
 Now you want to see what's in it — survival differences, mutation patterns, expression distributions, co-mutation relationships.
 Normally that means opening R, writing ggplot code, managing dependencies, and iterating in a notebook.

-BioMCP ships 10 chart types compiled directly into the binary.
+BioMCP ships 12 chart types compiled directly into the binary.
 No Python, no R, no subprocess calls, no package installs.
-One command produces a chart in three formats:
+One command produces a chart as a PNG, SVG, or directly in the terminal.

 The charting engine is Kuva, an open-source Rust library linked at compile time.
 It's part of the binary — not a dependency you install.